Warwick Hadfield

-Warwick John Hadfield OAM is an Australian sports journalist, songwriter and poet.
+Warwick John Hadfield OAM is an Australian sports journalist, songwriter, playwright, author and poet.

 Hadfield was born in Sydney.
-In 1997, he moved to Geelong when his wife Alison Hadfield took up a senior management role at Deakin University.
+In 1997, he moved to Geelong when his wife Alison Hadfield took up a senior management role at Deakin University where with Professor Pip Hamilton she helped create and raise the University's research profile.

 After completing high school, he spent ten years working in the New South Wales public service.
 His love of sport led to Hadfield to working for local Sutherland Shire newspapers and the AAP, covering grade cricket in Sydney.
-He moved to England and worked for the The Daily Telegraph covering sport.
-On returning to Australia, Hadfield was employed as a journalist with The Australian in the 1980's and early 1990's and held the positions of Chief of Staff, Editorial Writer and Chief Sports Correspondent.
-He covered major international sporting events involving Australian athletes and teamsincluding the Olympic Games, Commonwealth Games, international cricket and rugby union.
-Between 1992 to 1997, he was employed as Marketing Manager for ABC Tasmania.
+He moved to England and worked for The Daily Telegraph covering sport.
+On returning to Australia, Hadfield was employed as a journalist with The Australian in the 1980s and early 1990s and held the positions of Chief of Staff, Editorial Writer and Chief Sports Correspondent.
+He covered major international sporting events involving Australian athletes and teams, including the Olympic Games, Commonwealth Games, international cricket and rugby union.
+Between 1992 and 1997, he was employed as Marketing Manager for ABC Tasmania.
 Since 1996, he has been with ABC Radio National including The Sports Factor presenter and RN Breakfast sports editor and presenter.

 Hadfield was Geelong Football Club communications manager for three years.
-He has volunteered his expertise to several Geelong organisations - Newtown and Chilwell Cricket Club and Friends of Barwon Side Quarry in terms of administration and publicity.
+He has volunteered his expertise to several Geelong organisations – Newtown and Chilwell Cricket Club and Friends of Barwon Side Quarry in terms of administration and publicity.

 Hadfield stated that "Mentorship from cricket commentary doyen Richie Benaud and learning respect from legendary AFL coach Kevin Sheedy" had inspired his sport journalism career.

 He founded the musical group Dancing with Socrates and it has released three EPs.
+In 2022, the song The Old River Knows written by Hadfield and recorded by Lindsay Field, Sam See and Glyn Mason was released.

-Hadfield's book 'Never Short Of A Word' contains a collection of his writing including short stories and poems.
+Hadfield's book Never Short of a Word contains a collection of his writing including short stories and poems.

-In 2019, Hadfield was awarded OAM for service to broadcast media as a journalist.
+In 2019, Hadfield was awarded OAM for service to broadcast media as a journalist and to the arts, music and the community.